zopefoundation/Zope/src/ZPublisher/request_params.rst

 1. Some variables are set up:

    isFileUpload
-     does the parameter represents an uploaded file?
+     does the parameter represent an uploaded file?

    converter_type
      the most recently seen converter from a converter directive